 We aim for children to be enthused by technology and for them to be aware of the possibilities it provides.
 Our intention is that children leave Holy Family being technologically literate and able to stay safe in and keep up with the digital world.

-We follow the Purple Mash scheme of work at Holy Family.
-The skills in the scheme of work are broken down into Computer Science, Information Technology and Digital Literacy.
-As children progress through the school, they will develop their knowledge and skills in areas such as online safety, coding, spreadsheets and databases.
+We follow the Teach Computing scheme of work at Holy Family.
+The units in the curriculum cover: computing systems and networks; creating media; programming and data and information.
+As children progress through the school, they will develop their knowledge and skills across all areas.